 My choice of text for vocal piece usually happens as follows: 1) the poems are inadvertently memorized, and won’t go away, 2) they begin to run parallel to a musical shape I have already had in mind, 3) they clarify and enlarge upon what began as a purely musical impulse.

 This piece is neither a quartet with a vocal apotheosis, like Schoenberg’s 2nd, nor a song cycle with string accompaniment.
 It is, instead, a quintet in which the theme of “rewaking” from a winter of spirit is carried forward equally by all five performers.

-Its fifteen minute span begins with a string prelude, introducing many of the later vocal melodies.
-Two birds, the florid wood thrush and the obsessive woodpecker (“transcribed” at my Wisconsin far) give rise to the “tragic winter thoughts.”
+Its fifteen-minute span begins with a string prelude, introducing many of the later vocal melodies.
+Two birds, the florid wood thrush and the obsessive woodpecker (“transcribed” at my Wisconsin farm) give rise to the “tragic winter thoughts.”
 Then amid the buffeting of a storm, “the lady speaks” of endurance and persistence.
-The final answer if not to “come to the end of striving” but to extend time “indefinitely,” which the final resolution seeks to do.
+The final answer is not to “come to the end of striving” but to extend time “indefinitely,” which the final resolution seeks to do.

 IV.
 The Rewaking